codingfatale/alecView/README.md

 # chat-bots
-a chatbot expirament
+chatbots projects

 mutliples Chatbots that uses multiples libraries and packages Interveiw bot is a chat bot that is programmed in python.
-Using NLTK (Natural Learning ToolKit package) make sure you have NumPy,Scipy, and Sklearn, nltk packages installed
+Using NLTK (Natural Learning ToolKit package) make sure you have NumPy,Scipy, and Sklearn installed

 various other tools will be used to create more chatbots